AccelByte/accelbyte-go-sdk/README.md

 #### Automatic Token Refresh

-The Automatic Token Refresg is enabled inside the SDK with the Default configuration and can be override.
+The Automatic Token Refresh is invoked by `auth.RefreshTokenScheduler` inside the `login` wrapper with the Default configuration and can be override.
 Use the following to get SDK instance with automatic token refresh functionality which is performed before each HTTP request but only if access token is almost expired.

 ```go